 The resale value of the mannequin depends upon these factors:

 1 Condition – mannequins with broken or missing parts are not going to be as value because the high cost of repair/replacement.

 2 Pose – sitting, reclining, leaning or partner series mannequins are harder to find than a mannequin standing upright, so they tend to be more sought after.

 3 Series – a hard to find Rootstein mannequin like Cher, Joan Collins, Twiggy or Donaluna is going to bring a lot more money even if it is damaged.
-But a Rootstein in mint condition from a series that was reproduced more widely, like the Lipstick or Calendar girl might not bring in as much money because all the long term mannequin collectors already have them.
+But a Rootstein in mint condition from a series that was reproduced more widely, like the Lipstick or Calendar girl might not bring in as much money because all the long time mannequin collectors already have them.

-To determine what your vintage mannequin is worth, the best option would be to put it out to bid on Ebay.
-Collectors tend to search Ebay for hard to find items.
+Once you have that info – and assuming you have a truly vintage mannequin and not a knock off – put it out to bid on Ebay.
+Die hard mannequin collectors tend to search Ebay for hard to find items.